A Viking King, A Crisis of Faith, and Twenty-five Years of Marriage

 A cobblestone sidewalk surrounded the last stone amongst the residential homes of Sigtuna.
 I lowered my head and read the information board next to it:

 “Runestones are not gravestones in the usual sense, but memorial stones.
 Most of them are explicitly Christian monuments, whether they bear crosses or not.
 The Viking Age tradition to erect memorial runestones began in Denmark c.
 965 when King Harald Bluetooth had just been baptized, and to mark the arrival of a new age, he commanded the construction of a memorial runestone” (Sigtuna Museum).

 “Dave, look,” my voice and eyebrows raised in excitement as I tapped my finger on the board.
 “They mention our ancestor, Harald Bluetooth,” I said.

 He hurried to my side.
 “Let me see.”
 His eyes scanned tiny, ebony print on the plaque.
-A few minute marks passed.
-I waited.

-Dave and I have questioned a religion which defined almost five decades of our lives.
-Our crisis of faith and twenty-five-year anniversary shared the same year.
+Dave and I questioned a religion which defined almost five decades of our lives.
+Our crisis of faith and twenty-five-year anniversary had shared the same year.
 Now, in front of a plaque about Harald Bluetooth, my doubts, and fears—doubts and fears I still hold, but am not ready to reveal—toward my faith, and periodically our marriage swelled.
 I thought, Harald Bluetooth was not much different than so many of us today.
 Even a mighty Viking king was trying to find his way.

 Dave interrupted my thoughts.
 “Ingrid, let’s go down this narrow street.”
 He motioned to a small road in front of him.
 “It leads to the water.”